lumicks/py-optics/README.md

    Or, if you want to install the additional dependencies for the example Notebooks:

        $ pip install -e .[examples]

+   To run the benchmarks, you'll need to install extra packages for testing:

+	   $ pip install -e .[testing]

 Example Jupyter Notebooks are available in the `examples` directory: